Diving Squad Rating:

 I explored the Central Region of the Maldives with Iruvai in January 2023 – we saw manta rays, eagle rays, stingrays, grey reef sharks, nurse sharks, a tiger shark (!) as well as turtles and all manner of fish life from big pelagics like tuna and jacks to countless colourful reef fish.

-It was an incredibly memorable and exciting trip – so much so that I’ve already booked to go back to the Maldives later this year and I’ve chosen to do it with Iruvai again!
+It was an incredibly exciting trip – so much so that I’ve already booked to go back to the Maldives later this year and I’ve chosen to do it with Iruvai again”!

-Measuring 30 meters /100 ft long, it’s divided into three decks with indoor and outdoor dining areas, a lounge, bar, and solarium with sun loungers, hammocks and a hot tub.
+Measuring 30 meters /100 ft long, Iruvai is divided into 3 decks with indoor and outdoor dining areas, a lounge, bar, and solarium with sun loungers, hammocks and a hot tub.

 Housing a total of 10 double cabins, Iruvai accommodate up to 20 guests.

 There’s 4 cabins on the lower deck, 3 on the upper deck and a master suite with double bed, bathtub and two sinks in the bathroom.
-All cabins have ensuite bathrooms with hot and cold water as well an ac system.
+All cabins have ensuite bathrooms with hot and cold water as well as air conditioning.

 I stayed in one of the lower deck cabins.
 It was incredibly spacious with a wardrobe and a store cupboard.
 There were two beds – double and single.
 I tried them both and each was super comfortable!